 Alexander Doom unable to defend world athletics indoor title

-Belgian athlete Alexander Doom needs to skip the entire athletics indoor season and can thus not defend his world title in the 400m at the end of March in Nanjing, China.
-The 27-year-old is also unable to compete at the European Indoor Championships in early March, reported newspaper Het Laatste Nieuws.
-He still suffers too much from an injury to his adductor muscles.
+Belgium's Alexander Doom will miss the entire indoor athletics season and will not be able to defend his world title in the 400m in Nanjing, China in March.
+The 27-year-old will also miss the European Indoor Championships in the Netherlands, Het Laatste Nieuws reports.
+He is suffering from an injury to his adductor muscles.

 "We wanted to run at full speed, not at 80 per cent”

-The Belgian athlete already struggled with his adductor muscles for a long time last season and because the injury got worse, he couldn’t finish his 400m semi-final at the Paris Olympics.
-That injury is still not entirely healed yet: Doom can train quite well, but cannot yet run at full speed through the bends.
-So he has to skip both the European Indoor Championships in Apeldoorn, the Netherlands, in early March and the World Indoor Championships in Nanjing in late March.
+Doom struggled with his adductor muscles last season and was unable to finish his 400m semi-final at the Paris Olympics.
+That injury is still not entirely healed yet.
+Doom can train but cannot run at full speed through the bends.
+He will miss both the European Indoor Championships in Apeldoorn, the Netherlands, in early March and the World Indoor Championships in Nanjing two weeks later.

-“The pain is as good as gone,” explained his coach Koen Bellemans to sports channel Sporza.
+“The pain is as good as gone,” coach Koen Bellemans told Sporza.
 “But to get to the top level, we ran out of time.
 We wanted to run at full speed, not at 80 per cent.”
-Alexander Doom hopes to be ready to compete again by mid-April.
+Doom hopes to be ready to compete again by mid-April.

 Related news